gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

 While I was able to find some information on the web, I could not find a definitive step-by-step guide.

-The main difficulty with Windows Virtual Machine is their lack of [virtio][virtio] drivers, unlike Linus Virtual Machines.
+The main difficulty with Windows Virtual Machine is their lack of [virtio][virtio] drivers, unlike Linux Virtual Machines.
 These drivers are essential if you want your Virtual Machines to be fast with libvirt.

 ## Preparation